‘Vox populi’ and the wisdom of crowds

 In 1906 a Victorian gentleman named Sir Francis Galton attended a livestock fair aptly named The West of England Fat Stock and Poultry Exhibition in Plymouth.
 One of the many attractions at the fair was a guess the weight of the ‘dressed’ ox on display (similar to the game of guessing how many cookies are in the glass jar).
 The competition attracted 800 people all paying 6d (half a shilling) to write down their guess, name and address on the back of the ticket.
 The nearest guess to the actual weight would win a prize.
 The fair, as you can imagine, attracted many sorts, from the general public, old and young, to farmers and butchers.
 Being a statistician, amongst many other things, Galton bought the used tickets off the stall holder.
 Of the 800, 787 were usable.
 Back home he analysed the guesses and published his finding in Nature, March 7, 1917 in an article titled ‘Vox Populi’.
 His remarkable finding is illustrated in Figure 1.

-Figure 1: Guessing the weight of the ox – the ‘crowd’ got it more-or-less spot on36-1
+Figure 1: Guessing the weight of the ox – the ‘crowd’ got it more-or-less spot on

 Source: Albion Strategic Consulting